ChetanTayal138/Model-Deployment/README.md

 You can install docker on your machine by following the guide here : https://docs.docker.com/get-docker/

-## Train and Save
+# Train and Save

 We first train and save the models that will act as our encoder and decoder modules.
 Run the following command to start the training process

             python3 src/train.py

 This saves our encoder and decoder blocks inside the `models` folder.
-We will load the models from these folders in our flask application
+We will load the models from these folders in our flask application.

-## Start Flask Applicaton
+# Start Flask Applicaton

 We now use flask as a means to serve our saved models.
-We start the flask application using

-            python3 app.py
+The first step is to set the environment variable `FLASK_APP` to the name of the file hosting our flask application.
+In this case, the file is `app.py`.
+Use the following commands based on your machine to set the variable :-

+### Linux/MacOS

+            export FLASK_APP=app.py

+### Windows

+            set FLASK_APP=app.py

+We can now run the flask application.
+Pass the --port argument to specify the port on which the application will run.
 This starts the web application on a local web server at http://localhost:5000/

+            flask run --port 5000

 You can open up this link in your web browser and you should be able to view the application and an option to upload an image.
 Upload a test image from the `data` folder in the prompt and click on SUBMIT.
 You should recieve a response back now with the noisy image you uploaded as well as the denoised and cleaned image.
 You can go ahead and stop the server by pressing CTRL+C in the command line.

-## Building the docker image
+# Building the docker image

 Before building the docker image, change the port inside the app.py file to 80 instead of 5000.
 Then build the docker image using the following command